Natural Hazard Disclosure Report (NHD): What Is It And What Does It Cover?

 A natural hazard zone is an area where homes face a greater risk for damage or destruction from natural disasters such as earthquakes, floods, landslides and wildfires.

-But that’s just a small part of what NHD reports typically cover.
 An NHD often runs more than 40 pages.
 And these reports, in addition to the main natural disasters, also disclose if a home is impacted by a wide variety of more minor additional potential hazards that could make insuring a home more expensive or living in it riskier, like a home in an airport influence area.

-When you're selling, your listing real estate agent will usually order your NHD report from a third-party company.
-There are several based in California.
-The report will typically cost home sellers $50 – $150 depending on its length.
+When you’re selling, your listing real estate agent will usually order your NHD report from a third-party company before the completion of the sale or at escrow.
+The report will typically cost home sellers $50 – $150, depending on its length.

-Once buyers get the NHD form, they have 3 days to review the document and decide whether they still want to buy the house, they must sign the Natural Hazard Disclosure Statement.
+Once buyers get the NHD form, they can review the document – and if they decide to buy the house, they must sign the Natural Hazard Disclosure Statement.

 Why Do You Need An NHD Report?

 An NHD report is your chance to inform buyers of the risks involved in purchasing your home.
 If you disclose that your home sits in an area prone to earthquakes or wildfires, for instance, you won’t be liable should a buyer purchase your home and see it destroyed by an earthquake or engulfed by a wildfire.

 This report also informs homeowners on property taxes, special assessments, homeowners insurance cost or the need to purchase additional hazard insurance to protect their homes.

 You’ll also be purchasing your NHD from a third party, which offers you protection from potential lawsuits in the future.
 If the NHD contains incorrect information – maybe it falsely claims that your home doesn’t sit in a floodplain when it actually does – the legal liability will be on the company that prepared the report, not on you.